Damien-Dupont/Damien-Dupont/README.md

 ## :sassy_man:  About me
 - :school: I am a `Junior` at Wild Code School (remote)
+- 👀 I’m interested in writing and coding
 - :trophy: `Best Presentation` winner, with my hackathon team in may 2022
 - :technologist: I love using code as a solution for every `mystery`.
 Any problem is a mystery to be solved
 - :computer: I am a competitive programmer mainly at `Codewars`